algosup/2023-2024-project-5-flutter-team-1/documents/technical_specifications/technicalspecifications.md

 #### Sizes

-The elements' size has to be set taking in consideration the screen size.
+The elements' size has to be set taking into consideration the screen size.
-It will help us exporting the application to different device with different screen sizes.
+It will help us export the application to different devices with different screen sizes.

-We can take it coding this, where `size` contains the size of the screen:
+We can take it by coding this, where `size` contains the size of the screen:

 ```dart